UnifiedID2/uid2-docs-preview/preview/docs/sdks/uid2-sdk-ref-java.md

    - Always apply `doNotGenerateTokensForOptedOut()`.
 This applies a parameter similar to setting `optout_check=1` in the call to the POST&nbsp;/token/generate endpoint (see [Unencrypted JSON Body Parameters](../endpoints/post-token-generate.md#unencrypted-json-body-parameters)).
    :::

-#### Standard Integration
+#### Client-Server Integration

-If you're using standard integration (client and server) (see [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md)), follow this step:
+If you're using client-server integration (see [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md)), follow this step:

 * Send this identity as a JSON string back to the client (to use in the [identity field](../sdks/client-side-identity.md#initopts-object-void)), using the following: